What is the Student Rights and Responsibilities Office (SRRO)?

 I received a notice to appear email.
 What should I do?

 If a student receives a Notice to Appear letter from the SRRO it means that an alleged violation(s) occurred with the Student Conduct rules.
 This letter states which rules may have been violated and includes a brief description of how the rule was allegedly violated.
 This letter also indicates the time, date, and location of the student conduct meeting with the SRRO.
 It is imperative that the student attend their scheduled conduct meeting.
 If two or more students were involved in the same incident, then separate conduct meetings will be held for each student.

 What if I was not aware of a rule and I didn’t know I was breaking it?

 Lack of knowledge of a rule is not an excuse for misconduct.
-Every student is responsible for knowing the rules and regulations of the university, so it is important for you to read the Student Handbook.
+Every student is responsible for knowing the rules and regulations of the college, so it is important for you to read the Student Handbook.
 If you are unsure about any policies, ask the SRRO for further clarification.

 How long is a conduct meeting for a conduct violation?

 The length of a conduct meeting may depend on the severity and/or complexity of the alleged violation(s).
 A conduct meeting usually takes 30-60 minutes, but any student can be brought in again if an investigation finds additional information or finds another conduct violation allegedly occurred.

 What happens if I am not able to attend a conduct meeting?